 Our country school kids playing softball had occasional disagreements during games, but those were settled quickly by consensus.
 There were no fights on the playground.
 There were no drugs or gangs.
 There was no cussing.
 There was respect for all.
 Our main goal was to get as many softball innings in as possible.

 Sounds like Utopia?
 Imagine if our country was more like that today.
 Would we be happier if we went back to some of the basics?
-What if we stopped “progress” for a moment and thought about the things that are important, then proceeded in that direction?
+What if we stopped “progress” for a moment and thought about the important things, then proceeded in that direction?
 Common sense can take us there.

 It’s also time to get further away from the disruptive advertising SPAM and disruptive telemarketers.
 For instance, an ongoing goal is to avoid the telemarketers that call me.
 I just do not answer unknown callers.
 Then I block them.
 Shouldn’t they have to pay us for invading our privacy?
 Hey lawmakers, let’s put that to a vote!